likai1993/BlockchainLabs/README.md

 Excercise 1
 ====
 In this lab, you are expected to design an open auction smart contract **openAuction** using solidity programing language.
+In an open auction, every participant is able to see the highest bid in the current period.
 Your code should implement the following logic.

-1. The smart contract deployer specifies how long the *bidding time* will last for and who will be the *beneficiary* when deploying the contract.
+1. Your contract constructor function should specify how long the *bidding time* will be and who will be the *beneficiary*.

-2. After the contract is deployed, within the bidding time, any insterested bidders can submit their bids and deposit the bidding value to the contract.
-After the bidding time, the contract does not accept any bids.
+2. A function __submitBid()__ can accept bids from any pariticipants and accepts their deposits with the bidding time.
+After the bidding time, no one can submit bids.
+The function only accepts a bid that beats the current highest bid.
+Within the bidding time, each bidder can submit bids multiple times.

-3. After the bidding time, the bidder submitting the **second highest** bid wins the auction, and his deposit is transfered to the beneficiary.
+3. A funcion __auctionEnd()__ can be called after the bidding time which will select the bidder who submits the **second highest** bid as the winner.
+His deposit is transfered to the beneficiary.

-4. The other bidders losing the auction is able to *withdraw* their deposits.
+4. The other bidders losing the auction is able to call an __withdraw()__ to take back their deposits.

 Excersice 2
 ====